-Using Docker for compiling your code is great since that guarantees a consistent behaviour regardless of where you are building your code, if it’s on the local dev machine or on a build server somewhere.
-It also reduces the need of installing any dependencies just to make the code compile, the only thing that you need is Docker.
+Using Docker for compiling your code is great since that guarantees a consistent behaviour regardless of where you are building your code.
+No matter if it’s on the local dev machine or on a build server somewhere.
+It also reduces the need of installing any dependencies just to make the code compile.
+The only thing that you need to install is Docker!

 When you create a ASP.NET Core project in Visual Studio and add Docker support for it you will get a Docker file that looks something like this:

 FROM microsoft/dotnet:2.1-aspnetcore-runtime AS base WORKDIR /app EXPOSE 80 EXPOSE 443 FROM microsoft/dotnet:2.1-sdk AS build WORKDIR /src COPY ["WebApplication1/WebApplication1.csproj", "WebApplication1/"] RUN dotnet restore "WebApplication1/WebApplication1.csproj" COPY . .
 WORKDIR "/src/WebApplication1" RUN dotnet build "WebApplication1.csproj" -c Release -o /app FROM build AS publish RUN dotnet publish "WebApplication1.csproj" -c Release -o /app FROM base AS final WORKDIR /app COPY --from=publish /app .
 ENTRYPOINT ["dotnet", "WebApplication1.dll"]

 This is an example of a multistage Docker build.
 The first stage is based on the .NET Core SDK Docker image in which the code is restored, built and published.
 The second phase uses the smaller .NET Core runtime Docker image, to which the generated artifacts from the first phase is copied into.